raynor85/Blue-Economics-New/README.md

 The database credential can be found in /build/config/dev/mysql.ini for development and /build/config/prod/mysql.ini for production (now we only care about development).
 It is better to keep those and adjust the MySQL to work with those.

+## RUN

+The project runs under gulp, so you have to install it in your project. https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md.
+After installed, you should locate the /build directory and generate the files running "gulp" command from the command line.

 ### FURTHER NOTES